akobashikawa/rsg-hello/README.md

-# Hello Import
+# Hello Component Class

-Print Hello World.
+Print Hello.

-Using a simple component.
+Using a Component class.

-Import component.